-The Attacks
+Attacks

-- Sensor malicious firmware update worm - -Just need to compromise one sensor with malicious firmware and it can replicate later on other sensors - Impossible to know if there are already compromised sensors since firmware version is returned by firmware itself - NSA/Gov/Special forces/terrorist/etc. style attacks - -Locate persons in real time, hack Smartphone, launch attack - -Use sensor car identification data to trigger bomb when car target is near, no need to track car, just sniff sensor wireless packet (Cadillac One fingerprint?)
+- Sensor malicious firmware update worm - Compromise one sensor with malicious firmware and it can replicate later on other sensors - Impossible to know if there are already compromised sensors since firmware version is returned by firmware itself - NSA/Gov/Special Forces/terrorist/etc. style attacks - Locate persons in real time, hack smartphone, launch attack - Use sensor car identification data to trigger bomb when car target is near, no need to track car, just sniff sensor wireless packet (Cadillac One fingerprint?)